What Is Credit Protection? 4 Options (and How To Choose)

 1. Credit monitoring and alerts

 If your identity has been stolen, scammers may try to open new accounts or take out loans in your name.
-This can have a serious impact on your credit score and leave you saddled with debts and issues that can take years to resolve.

 Pro tip: Make sure you’re covered by three-bureau credit monitoring.
 Some credit monitoring companies only check your credit with one or two of the three main credit reporting agencies, leaving you open to fraud.
-Aura has direct connections with all three credit bureaus and provides fraud alerts up to 4x faster than the competition.

-When to choose credit monitoring and alerts:
+When to use credit monitoring and alerts:

 • If you’ve already been the victim of identity theft.
 Nearly 50% of all identity theft victims are repeat victims [*].
 If your personal information has already been compromised, you should be actively monitoring your credit for signs of fraud so you can shut down scammers and freeze your accounts.